Board Governance Framework

 Management of Risk

-- Oversee the Foundation’s internal audit.
+- Oversee the Foundation’s Quality Assurance.

 - Review all accounting, audit and investment risks to which the Foundation is subject and ensure an appropriate risk management strategy is in place to manage and mitigate those risks.